Committee formed to dispel apprehensions over Vaishno Devi ropeway project: LG Sinha | Science-Environment

 Katra town, the base camp for pilgrims visiting the shrine, witnessed massive protest against the construction of the proposed ropeway on February 28, a week after Sinha announced that the project is in the final phase of tendering and will be undertaken with utmost sensitivity to safeguard the interests of the local businessmen.

-SMVDSB has recently approved a Rs 250-crore passenger ropeway project between Tarakote Marg to Sanji Chat along the 12-km track to facilitate elderly persons, medically unfit and disabled people who are not able to offer their prayers at the shrine.
+The SMVDSB has recently approved a Rs 250-crore passenger ropeway project between Tarakote Marg and Sanji Chat along the 12-km track to facilitate elderly people, medically unfit and disabled people who are not able to offer their prayers at the shrine.

-“It (ropeway project) is still in the pre-consultation phase.
-We have framed a committee comprising Divisional Commissioner (Jammu), CEO shrine Board and other officials who will hold talks with the people and note their suggestions,” Sinha, who paid his obeisance at the shrine and also participated in a special prayer, said.
+''It (ropeway project) is still in the pre-consultation phase.
+We have framed a committee comprising Divisional Commissioner (Jammu), CEO shrine Board and other officials who will hold talks with the people and note their suggestions,'' said Sinha, who paid his obeisance at the shrine and also participated in a special prayer.

 People with disabilities and other health issues across the country wish to visit the shrine but are not able to pay their obeisance, he said, suggesting that the facility was meant to facilitate such devotees.